sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/gpulowpri.markdown

 [support page](../../support) for information on who to contact for this to be enabled on your user account.

 Jobs should be submitted to the `gpulowpri` partition rather than the `gpu` partition.
-In additional they should specify a special budget code ratehr than their own GPU budget code.
+In additional they should specify a special budget code rather than their own GPU budget code.
 Each HPC Midlands+ site project and GPU-using EPSRC Access to HPC project should have such a budget code named `suxxx-gpulowpri` where `xxx` is your SAFE project number.
 An example job submission script is below.

 <p class="codeblock-label">gpu.slurm</p>